khalilia2000/Car-ND-Behavioral-Cloning/README.md

 ####7- Avoiding over-fitting:
 To avoid overfitting I did the following:
    * Dropout Layer: I added a dropout layer with keep_probability of 50% after the first convolution and pooling layer.
+I also tried adding two dropout layers and it did not result in a significant improvement.
    * Splitting Data int Training and Validation Datasets: I did split the data into validation and training datasets with approximtely 15% data set aside as validation.
    * No test dataset was set aside, because the ultimate test was considered to be the driving of the car autonomously on the first track.